groundtruth/pozi_api/README.md

 You will probably want to use `config.ru` and/or your front-end web server to add a prefix to the URL from which ResftfulGeof is served.

-Note that RestfulGeof does not currently handle exceptions very gracefully.
-Running in development mode will activate Sinatra's more verbose exception handling, but may have drawbacks that make it inappropriate for your situation.

 ## Querying